Rangana Herath

-Herath is a specialist left-arm bowler for Sri Lanka and holds the record of best bowling figures in Test matches by a left-arm spinner with 433 wickets.
-On 11 March 2017, Herath surpassed 362 wickets by Daniel Vettori to become the most successful left-arm spinner in Test cricket history.
-He is the first left-arm spinner to take 400 Test wickets.
+Herath is the first left-arm spinner to take 400 Test wickets.
 On 10 February 2018 during Bangladesh tour, Herath became the most successful left-arm bowler in Test cricket history by surpassing Wasim Akram.
 He has the longest Test cricket career for Sri Lanka with a span of 19 years from 1999 to 2018.

 On 29 May 2016, Herath became the third Sri Lankan bowler to take 300 wickets in Test cricket history after Muttiah Muralitharan and Chaminda Vaas.
 On 8 November 2016, Herath became only the third bowler in history to take five-wicket hauls against all Test-playing nations.
-On 2 October 2017, he became the second Sri Lankan bowler to take 400 test wickets.
+On 2 October 2017, he became the second Sri Lankan bowler to take 400 Test wickets.
 He is the oldest player to reach 350 as well as 400 Test wickets.

 On 23 October 2016, Herath was announced as captain for Sri Lanka tour to Zimbabwe.
 Angelo Mathews, the regular captain, was injured.
 With this he became the oldest Sri Lankan player to lead a Test team for the first time and from any country since Tom Graveney in 1968.

 On 22 October 2018, Herath announced his retirement from international cricket after the first Test at Galle against England.
 On 6 November 2018, he played in his final Test in Galle.
 In the first innings of the match, he became the third bowler to take 100 Test wickets at the same venue, when he dismissed the England captain Joe Root.
 After the match, Herath said that it was "the right time" to retire, finishing his career with 433 Test wickets, the most for a left-arm spin bowler.

+He worked as spin bowling consultant with the Bangladesh cricket team.